 The great news is: if you participated in any particularly risky activity at the time of application and haven’t done it again for a year or more you can apply to have your case reviewed.
 This would potentially remove that flat extra fee.

 Life insurance applications can be intimidating, I know.
 It takes time and effort and… it’s easy to push it off to another day.
 But, understanding the value and reasons behind the questions asked should hopefully make it a little easier to push through.
-At the end of the day, these questions help us give you the best and lowest rate possible.
+These questions help the insurer give you the best and lowest rate possible.

 And on the bright side, here at Haven Life, most of our customers manage to complete the entire application within 20 minutes.
-Now, go forth, be informed and, give it a try!
+Now, go forth, be informed and, see how simple buying term life insurance can be.